exoriente/nodice/03_01_combat.md

 ### Firing on a target that is not in combat

 If outclassed the target is defeated in the same round.
-If the attacker and defender measure up the attack effectively becomes suppresive fire.
+If the attacker and defender measure up the attack effectively becomes suppressive fire.
 The target must block the projectile or take cover and loses his action that round.
 If the target outclasses the attacker, they can ignore the missile attack completely.
-Suppresive fire can stop the target from moving, casting spells or take any other action.
+Suppressive fire can stop the target from moving, casting spells or take any other action.
 When under fire you can still fire back, attack another target, or take cover.
 Cover might decrease the attackers effective missile combat skill enough to allow you to ignore his attack.

 ### Cover